basnijholt/miflora/CONTRIBUTING.md

 Install tox and run 'tox' on your command line.
 This will execute all unit tests.
 Unit tests do **not** depend on a bluetooth dongle or a sensor.

-These unit tests are run on TravisCI.
+These unit tests are run on GitHub Actions.

 ## integration tests
 These tests depend on the presence of the real Xiaomi Mi sensors and a Bluteooth LE dongle.
 To run these tests call 'tox -e integration_tests -- --mac=<mac of your sensor>'.
-These test are NOT run on Travis CI, as they require additional hardware.
+These test are NOT run on the GitHub Actions CI, as they require additional hardware.